 Practicing good business data protection

-The first step to ensuring good business data protection is identify all data in your business and where it's stored.
+The first step to ensuring good business data protection is to identify all data in your business and where it's stored.
 Consider all places your data may be stored.
 It is increasingly likely that company data is also held outside your main IT system - on mobile devices or cloud services.
 Once you have identified all the data you hold, you can then evaluate its sensitivity and decide what steps to take to comply with data protection rules.
+A data protection audit is an ideal way to consolidate and organise this process.

 It's important you keep data accurate and up to date.
 Maintaining outdated records can be as bad as having no data at all, so implement procedures for regularly reviewing and updating records.